jtheiner/SketchRecognition/README.md

 # To reproduce the presented results use this instruction

 #### Structure of "SketchRecognition"
-The directory "dataset" contains the data and all its subsets.
-"preparation_helper" contains Python and Shell scripts for preprocessing steps like dataset download, dataset instances reduction and dataset split in train and test set.
+The folder "preparation_helper" contains Python and Shell scripts for preprocessing steps like dataset download, dataset instances reduction and dataset split in train and test set.
 "recognition" is the python project for the classification task.
 Besides it contains a "models" directory for all generated results (training process, images, frozen model, list of labels).

 #### How to prepare the dataset:
-1. Download the full dataset (ca. 40GB) via script or download a subset manually ([Link][5]) and put the files into the "dataset" directory.
+1. Download the full dataset (ca. 40GB) via script or download a subset manually ([Link][5]) and put the files into a "dataset" directory inside "SketchRecognition".

-2. Adapt the parameters in "split_train_test.py" to setup the directories, to reduce the number of instances per class you want to keep and split the dataset in train and test data.
+2. Adapt the parameters in `split_train_test.py` to setup the directories, to reduce the number of instances per class you want to keep and split the dataset in train and test data.
 Then run the script.

 #### Full sketch recognition task:
-The "classification.py" script contains model training, visualisation and evaluation.
+The `classification.py` script contains model training, visualisation and evaluation.
 Before run, adapt the dataset path.
 The main function describes the complete workflow from preprocessing over the model training to the evaluation.
 So feel free to make changes.
 Again, you can decide how many instances you want to use for training and test in total.